Large-scale study on the state of tailings storage facilities in the Dniester River Basin

 Within the Dniester River Basin, there are enterprises of the oil-and-gas, chemical, and energy industries, whose operations result in accumulation of large-tonnage industrial waste.
 Tailings storage facilities (TSFs) are earthen reservoirs of natural or artificial origin that are used for industrial wastes that pose a potential threat to the environment due to the long-term storage of wastes containing toxic substances and the risk of accidents.

 As a part of the GEF / UNDP / OSCE / UNECE project “Enabling Transboundary Cooperation and Integrated Water Resources Management in the Dniester River Basin”, a large-scale inventory of 31 TSFs containing over 160 million tons of waste of hazard class II-IV was completed.
-Drawing on the results of a 2018-2020 study, a summary of the inventory was prepared (in Ukrainian, in Russian), along with eleven reports for each operator of these TSFs , which will be forwarded to the competent authorities of the Republic of Moldova and Ukraine.
+Drawing on the results of a 2018-2020 study, a summary of the inventory was prepared (in English, in Ukrainian, in Russian), along with eleven reports for each operator of these TSFs , which will be forwarded to the competent authorities of the Republic of Moldova and Ukraine.

 The reports provide the following information: volume and hazard class of waste, toxic effect of substances found in waste; location of TSFs in relation to the hydrographic network with identification of the nearest surface water bodies; natural conditions of the area where TSFs are located as an external hazard factor during their operation; safety assessment of the facilities with identification of significant non-compliance with environmental and technogenic safety standards.
 The research recommendations are intended for the TSFs operators, competent central and local government authorities of Ukraine, as well as for the Moldovan-Ukrainian Commission on Sustainable Use and Protection of the Dniester River Basin.